 Tips For Preparing, Serving, and Storing the Best Chili Verde Recipe

 - Keep the cubed pork on the large.
 Unlike other chilis, you don’t pop the entire chunk of meat into your mouth.
-Well-prepared pork in a Chili Verde needs to be tender enough to pull apart with a spoon.
+Well-prepared pork in a Chili Verde must be tender enough to pull apart with a spoon.

 - Pork green chili is so versatile that you may want to make a double batch.
-Besides serving the chili with corn tortillas and fresh limes or over rice, there are many other ways to enjoy it.
-Try adding chicken stock to turn it into a hearty soup, or spooning Chili Verde over eggs for a fantastic breakfast!
+Besides serving it with corn tortillas and fresh limes or over rice, there are many other ways to enjoy it.
+Try adding chicken stock to turn it into a hearty soup or spooning Chili Verde over eggs for a fantastic breakfast!

 - Easy to freeze.
 This green chili recipe freezes amazingly well.
 Let the chili return to room temperature before storing it in freezer bags.